TommyMart/Tom-Martin-Portfoliowebsite/README.md

 ## Responsive Design

 Responsive design was used to improve the viewer experience depending on what screensize they are viewing the website from.
 CSS flexbox layout was utlised to enhance the overall experience by wrapping sections of the page next to each other when the screen size allows.
 This can be seen in the screenshot example below, where the skills are aligned next to each other in a row instead of a longer column that would need to scrolling to view.
-CSS media screens were also used to change styling, such as font-size, depending on the viewing screen size to asist in legibility.
+CSS media screens were also used to change styling, such as font-size, depending on the viewing screen size to assist in legibility.

 ![picture of page sections in a row using flexbox](<images/Screenshot 2024-03-26 at 10.53.26 am.png>)